 However, the service to Tobago is full functional and is an iconic feature of the two islands.
 Many tourist have and will travel between Trinidad and Tobago via the Port Authority ferry.
 Make no doubts, the ferry is slow, but it serves its purpose.

-is the only local ferry dock.
-Be sure to reach them at (868) 625-4906; visit the dock on Wrightson Road just outside the heart of Trinidad.
+is the only ferry dock in the area.
+If you want more information, you can call them at (868) 625-4906; you'll find the dock on Wrightson Road just outside the heart of Trinidad.

 For those who decide that getting to Tobago is going to be part of their vacation, ferries can be the cheapest option.
 An adult will have to pay about 37 Trinidad Dollars (about $6 US Dollars) for a one way ticket, while a child will pay half that.
 See the chart below for more information on rates.